How Much Should You Spend On Rent?

 - Signed client contracts or proof of current projects

-Some renters open a separate savings account just for rent and show landlords the balance to prove reliability.
+Some renters open a separate savings account specifically for rent and show landlords the balance to demonstrate their reliability.
 The key is to show consistency, even if your income isn’t traditional.

 Budget For a Pet-friendly Apartment